ixanscream/react-redux-glint/README.md

 ```

-go to react-redux-glint folder to install all node modules, i assume u just installed node on ur machine
+go to react-redux-glint folder to install all node modules, assume u just installed node on ur machine

 type =>